German revolutions of 1848–1849: National Assembly in Frankfurt

 Under the chairmanship of the liberal politician Heinrich von Gagern, the assembly started on its ambitious plan to create a modern constitution as the foundation for a unified Germany.

 From the beginning the main problems were regionalism, support of local issues over pan-German issues, and Austro-Prussian conflicts.
-Archduke Johann of Austria was chosen as a temporary head of state ("Reichsverweser").
+Archduke John of Austria was chosen as a temporary head of state ("Reichsverweser").
 This was an attempt to create a provisional executive power, but it did not get very far since most states failed to fully recognize the new government.
 The National Assembly lost reputation in the eyes of the German public when Prussia carried through its own political intentions in the Schleswig-Holstein Question without the prior consent of Parliament.
 A similar discrediting occurred when Austria suppressed a popular uprising in Vienna by military force.

 Nonetheless, discussions on the future constitution had started.
 The main questions to be decided were: